ANDREI CERVANTES

 THE DISCOVERY

-Though existing engagement models for IBM Offerings were extremely specific to the necessary outcomes, they were wildly different — meaning they were difficult to maintain and challenging to adopt for sellers moving from one Offering to the next.
+Though existing engagement models for IBM Offerings were extremely specific, they were wildly different — meaning they were difficult to maintain and challenging to adopt for sellers moving from one Offering to the next.

 THE APPROACH